Skip to content

 Once the code verifier has been generated, we must transform (hash) it using the SHA256 algorithm.
 This is the value that will be sent within the user authorization request.

-We are creating a single page app so we can't use the Node.js crypto libraries to generate the hash.
 Let's use window.crypto.subtle.digest to generate the value using the SHA256 algorithm from the given data:

 _10